I Made Vanilla Sugar 3 Ways – Which Recipe is Best?

 - Mix into your favorite vanilla cake or pound cake

-- Fold into your vanilla cupcakes
+- Fold into your vanilla cupcakes or muffins

 - Sprinkle over fresh fruit for a sweet summer treat